Ayush9213/Ayush9213/README.md

-- 👋 Hi, I’m @Ayush9213
+👋 Hi, I’m @Ayush9213!

-- 👀 I’m interested in Mathematics and computing
+🧮 Passionate about Maths and coding, always exploring new challenges.

-- 🌱 I’m currently learning php,python,js.
+🌱 Currently honing my skills in PHP, Python, and JavaScript for exciting projects.

-- 📫 How to reach me...
+🎓 High school student with a love for problem-solving.

-- 📫 via... ayushduhoon.in
+📫 Reach me at ayushduhoon.in for collaborations or discussions.

-- ⚡Fun fact: ...
-I am a school student...
+⚡Fun fact: Balancing school with my love for maths and coding keeps me inspired!

 <!---
 Ayush9213/Ayush9213 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.